Clay, Buff, and Wax

 At Cleaner Quicker Car Wash we rejuvenate the finishes of our customers’ vehicles with a clay, buff, and wax treatment.
 We first “clay” the finish, then we buff it, and then apply a layer of Carnauba wax or Paint Protector and polish it with a buffer.

 Claying removes the fine hard layer of contaminants and minerals that builds up on finishes and reduces shine, holds dirt, and shortens wax life.
 We typically use an artificial “clay” bar which looks like a sponge with a black rubber bottom.
 We sometimes use actual clay, but the “sponge bar” is preferable because it is not easy for particles to get embedded in it by accident and cause accidental scratching when rubbing the finish.
 The finish is lubricated constantly with a special solution while the clay is repeatedly stroked across the finish to gradually remove the offending layer of contaminants.
 It is a painstaking process but leaves the finish like silk with virtually no friction and you can feel an enormous difference when you gently drag your fingers across a clayed and un-clayed section.

 Buffing out swirls and scratches

-More serious swirls and scratches can usually also be buffed out, though it takes more time than the standard buff.
-(See our section on Body Restore and Scratches)
+More serious swirls and scratches can usually also be buffed out, though it takes more time than the standard buff and sometimes may require minor paint touch up (See our section on Body Restore and Scratches)

 Adding the final enhancement and protection- Carnauba Wax and Paint Protector